 Patient safety and health

 Patient safety and health is a top priority for Galenica.
-Galenica is committed to ensuring the quality of medicinal products along the entire value chain.
+Galenica is committed to ensuring the quality of medicines along the entire value chain.

 Own material topic